915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 Another helpful tool is the [`math.fsum()`](../library/math.html#math.fsum "math.fsum") function which helps mitigate loss\-of\-precision during summation.
-It tracks âlost digitsâ as values are added onto a running total.
+It tracks “lost digits” as values are added onto a running total.
 That can make a difference in overall accuracy so that the errors do not accumulate to the point where they affect the final total: